Showing posts sorted by date for query rogue. Sort by relevance Show all posts

 Deeper dungeons!

-Like a lamer, I always enjoy following events like Silly Venture and the latest unleashed incredible art, music, demos, and much more (for all types of Atari).
-It's mind-blowing to think these gatherings still happen today and for a computer older than most of my friends!
+Like a lamer, I enjoy following events like Silly Venture and the latest unleashed incredible art, music, demos, and much more (for all Atari's).
+It's mind-blowing to think these gatherings still happen today, and for a computer older than most friends!
 Anyhow, it was a #roguelike game by Electric Dreams that caught my eye.

-It's called Nano Cave and was programmed in GFA Basic, a product that has helped produce loads of ST games (Well 'Ard, Saboteur III, Mystic Realm, PouifOuf, and many more).
-Now, I'm a massive fan of the genre so news of a new "Rogue" was exciting albeit with a pinch of apprehension of how it might compare to the games already in our library.
+It's called Nano Cave and was programmed in GFA Basic, a product that has helped produce many ST games (Saboteur III, Mystic Realm, PouifOuf).
+I'm a massive fan of the genre, so news of a new "Rogue" was exciting, albeit with a pinch of apprehension about how it might compare to the games already in our library.

-Nano Cave has one major difference I never expected to see in a game - graphical skins.
-These can change the entire game's appearance so it looks like it's running on other computers - C64, ZX81, Amstrad, etc. This is a fascinating concept and a wonderful addition albeit purely cosmetic.
+Nano Cave has something I never expected to see - graphical skins to change the entire game's appearance so it looks like it's running on other computers - C64, ZX81, Amstrad, etc. This is a fascinating concept and a wonderful addition, albeit cosmetic.
 Regardless, I loved experimenting with the different skins!

-Older gamers are drooling over the prospect of playing with this?
-Let's see a couple of funky screenshots...
+Older gamers are drooling over the prospect of this, so let's see a couple of funky screenshots...

 The first dungeon defaults to the ASCII skin for an authentic touch (that the kids will hate).